-Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility they will entry in the camp area.
+Project Stage Potential Environmental & Social Impacts/Issues Proposed Mitigation Measures/indicators Institutional Responsibilities Supervision Responsibility Rohingya or other communities' labors before project intervention started.
+Labor will bring their proper IDs and wear when they will entry in the camp area.
 Child labors will not be allowed for any kind of activities Site shall be secured by fencing and maintained at entry points Construction Activity Traffic Management Contractors to provide traffic management plans to be approved by relevant authorities.
-If need adequate alternative arrangements will be made to minimize impact on motorist and pedestrians.
-Adequate road signs to be planted on access roads to limit vehicular speeds.
-For access roads, speed ramps will be constructed by proper design.
+Contractor Environmental Consultant of If need adequate alternative arrangements will be made to minimize impact on motorist and pedestrians.
+PMU Adequate road signs to be planted on access roads to limit vehicular speeds. • • For access roads, speed ramps will be constructed by proper design.
 Traffic signs will be made both in Bangla and Rohingya language.
-Contractor Environmental Consultant of PMU Construction Activity Conflicts with existing users due to the scarcity of resource base.
-0, 0 0 Contractor Social Development and Hygiene Promotion Consultant of PMU, Supervision and monitoring firms.
+Construction Activity Conflicts with existing users due to the scarcity of A detailed assessment of the available resources and consent of the local representative for withdrawal of water from existing surface water sources shall be taken.
+Contractor Social Development and HP Consultant of PMU, Supervision